 Optional: a shot of 40% neutral alcohol such as vodka.
 This helps lower the freezing point of the ice cream and keep in scoopable.
-You can try substituting with ½ tablespoon (15gms) of glucose syrup or leave it out all together.
+You can try substituting with ½ tablespoon (15gms) of glucose syrup or leave it out altogether.
 Your ice cream will set firmer but it will still taste delicious!

 How to make no churn strawberry ice cream

 Remove from the oven and allow to cool.
 Scrap the strawberries into a food processor and process until smooth.
-Do not add any any water, the juice in the strawberries themselves will be enough.
+Do not add any other water, the juice in the strawberries themselves will be enough.

 In a separate bowl add the cream and whip with electric hand beaters, or in a stand mixer until stiff peaks form.

 Hot tip: to get the cream off the beaters gentle tap them against each other, instead of the side of the bowl so as not to knock the air out of your whipped cream.

 Scrap the cream into the strawberry mix and gently fold to combine, taking care to keep as much air as possible in the cream.
 Transfer to a storage container, cover and freeze for four hours, or until firm.